fcollares/fcollares/README.md

-### Hi there 👋
+### Hi there, I'm Filipe!

 #### a little about me:
 - Data Scientist with a passion for telling stories with data
-- Interested in data wrangling, visualizations & building models
+- Skilled in data wrangling, visualizations & building models
 - Currently learning web-scrapping techniques to gather data I love to analyze
 - Looking to collaborate on fun projects to further my understanding